 Extensive website emphasising the progressive spirit of the distillery.
 There's plenty on history too, plus of course the whisky section.
 Then there's the webcams, which brought the distillery to the attention of the US Defense Threat Reduction Agency in 2003.
 This subsequently lead to the production of Whisky of Mass Distinction (WMD).
 Yellow Submarine (WMD2) was produced later when an MOD yellow submarine washed up on the shores of Islay.

-Bruichladdich has a Visitor Centre and is open for visitors Monday to Saturday throughout the year.
+Bruichladdich has a Visitor Centre and is open for visitors Monday to Saturday throughout the year, plus Sundays April to October.
 Tours times vary due to the time of year (see website for details).
-Offering Sunday tours for the first time from Easter to October 2013, presumably this means the shop will be open on Sundays, but the website doesn't give times yet.

-Basic tours cost £5 and end with a dram of Bruichladdich - optional add on for 10.30 and 14.00 tours warehouse tasting - £25 for three cask samples and a glass (can also be booked without the tour).
+Basic tours cost £5 and end with a dram of Bruichladdich.
+Warehouse Experience - £25 for three cask samples and a glass (can also be booked without the tour).
 Tour price redeemable against a bottle of whisky (or gin!!)

 Bruichladdich was established by three brothers from Glasgow who already had two other (long gone) distilleries.
 It was Islay's first purpose built distillery - the others had evolved out of farms, was built on a slight slope to aid the production process.
 And it was built to last - a lot of the equipment used today is the original installed 132 years ago - including the Mash Tun, 2 of the Washbacks and one of the spirit stills.